Woutitit/woutitit.github.io/songwriting-checklist.md

 - [Mastering tips](https://splice.com/blog/mastering-101-limiting/#:~:text=The%20more%20gain%20reduction%20you,no%20more%20than%202.5%20dB.)

 ## Mixing and mastering
+- When (sub) bass and kick and snare hit together?
+Overlap?
+Need eq or maybe different snare (like just use a clap instead)?
 - Sidechain: Which elements?
 Sub and/or top bass?
 To snare too?
 Different SC curve/Mix levels for different elements?
 - General high pass: Most stuff doesn't need < 60Hz.
 Try hi-pass all elements 50-150Hz range except (sub) bass.
 - Set lvls by muting all.
 Start with kick and bring stuff up around it.